Severn Bridge Railway: The first Severn Tunnel

-In 1810 Richard Wetherell, Roynon Jones the Younger, William and John Fendall and James Jelf were authorised by Act of Parliament to construct a road tunnel under the River Severn from a point about midway between Newnham Church and Bullo Pill to a point in the parish of Arlingham.
-The Act of 24 May 1810 incorporated the Severn Tunnel Company, with capital of £12,000.
+Richard Wetherell, Roynon Jones the Younger, William and John Fendall and James Jelf were authorised by the Severn Tunnel Act 1810 (50 Geo.
+3. c. cxxiv) to construct a road tunnel under the River Severn from a point about midway between Newnham Church and Bullo Pill to a point in the parish of Arlingham.
+The act, passed on 24 May 1810, incorporated the Severn Tunnel Company, with capital of £12,000.
 The Severn is 1,500 feet wide at the chosen point.
 A 12-horsepower engine was to drain the tunnel.

 By August 1811 the construction was proceeding rapidly, and "with every prospect of success".
 However, when the construction had reached about halfway, an inundation took place at about four in the afternoon of Friday 13 November 1812.
 The flooding was considered to be impossible to overcome, and the project was abandoned.

 The South Wales Railway

 Early on proposals were implemented to connect south and south-west Wales to the growing railway network.
 The South Wales Railway was promoted, and opened its first sections of route in 1850 and 1851; on 19 July 1852 the Chepstow Bridge was opened and the line was continuous from near Gloucester to Swansea, and through running from London was possible.
 The line was constructed on the broad gauge, and was engineered by Isambard Kingdom Brunel.
 In 1856 the SWR completed its line to Neyland, on Milford Haven; a ferry service was operated from Neyland to ports in the south of Ireland.